twbs/bootstrap/site/content/docs/5.1/customize/sass.md

 ### Add to map

-Add new colors to `$theme-colors`, or any other map, by creating a new Sass map with your custom values and merging it with the original map.
+Add new colors to `$theme-colors` or any other map by creating a new Sass map with your custom values and merging it with the original map.
 In this case, we'll create a new `$custom-colors` map and merge it with `$theme-colors`.

 ```scss
 // Create your own map